emmettxs/flappy-bird-engine/PSET/00_project_and_planning/readme.md

 It **would be wise** to spend some time looking at [past course projects](./past.md) to otherwise get an idea of what your project make look like.

-Note; Project requirements have changed over time, but generally speaking the linked previous year projects are good examples of the spirit of what we are making this semester.
+> Note: Project requirements have changed over time, but generally speaking the linked previous year projects are good examples of the spirit of what we are making this semester and projects that scored very well.

 ## Gameplan